ljupcho/ljupcho.github.io/_posts/2016-07-20-Multiple-Ajax-Request-With-Promises.md

 {% endhighlight %}

 I register the first AJAX with an object that has the name of the module whose controller to be called and the action to be run for this request. jQuery ajax expects data to be passed and in this case I pass in a function with data_after_resolve as input argument.
 That would be the object that I get from resolving the previous ajax call, that data I would normally json_encode from server side.
 If this is the first ajax than no passed object is needed.
 In case of a resolve I would display the successMsg, in case of reject the errorMsg.
-I put the listeners in an array and fire them one by one and check if the current listener has an 'has_next' ajax call, if so then display a pop-up with two buttons, one for triggering the next ajax call and one cancel for dropping the whole thing.
+I put the listeners in an array and fire them one by one and check if i should fire the next ajax call using the lenght of the listeners array and the current count, if so then display a pop-up with two buttons, one for triggering the next ajax call and one cancel for dropping the whole thing.

 {% highlight js %}
 // First AJAX